alagu031325/PHP_8/Other_Concepts/notes.md

 ## Scope

 - refers to the accessibility of variables based on its location - variables defined outside cannot be accessible inside the function unless specified with global keyword and vice versa

+## Pass by value

+- Everytime we pass a variable to the function it creates a copy of the variable's value and assigns it in the parameter so when the parameter changes the original value is not reflected

+## Pass by reference

+- Instead of creating a copy of the variable we have direct access to the passed variable